European shares led higher by Italy banks, miners

 MILAN/LONDON, April 11 European shares rose on Monday, reversing earlier losses thanks in part to gains in Italian banks and mining stocks.

-The pan-European FTSEurofirst 300 index was up 0.3 percent at 1,308.14 points by the close, after advancing 1.2 percent in the previous session.
+The pan-European FTSEurofirst 300 index was up 0.6 percent at 1,311.61 points by 1348 GMT, after advancing 1.2 percent in the previous session.
 In spite of the gains the index is down almost 9 percent so far this year.

 The Italian banking sector index rose sharply for a second straight session on hopes the Rome government will soon thrash out a plan to set up a state-backed fund to buy bad loans and plug capital shortfalls.